U.S. East Coast jet fuel costs soar on shortage fears

 "That could be a real game changer to bring down prices, making this a more temporary event," Rogers said.

-(Reporting by Laura Sanicola; Additional reporting by Shariq Khan; Editing by Paul Simao)
+(Reporting by Laura Sanicola; Additional reporting by Shariq Khan; Editing by Paul Simao and Tomasz Janowski)

 ((Laura.Sanicola@thomsonreuters.com;))